aistabci/abci-docs/en/docs/faq.md

 * After August 11, you cannot write to the following directories, but you can read them as same as before.
 	* /groups1/gAA50NNN/
 	* /fs3/d00[1-2]/gAA50NNN/
 * Files under the directories in the above **Old Area** will be migrated to the following directories.
 However, these directories cannot be referenced until the data migration is completed.
+As /fs3/d002 users have multiple migration sources, there are two migration destination directories, migrated_from_SFA_GPFS/ and migrated_from_SFA_GPFS3/ .
 	* /groups/gAA50NNN/migrate_from_SFA_GPFS/
 	* /projects/d001/gAA50NNN/migrate_from_SFA_GPFS/
 	* /projects/datarepository/gAA50NNN/migrate_from_SFA_GPFS/ (migrated from /groups1/gAA50NNN of /fs3/d002/ users)
 	* /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS3/ (migrated from /fs3/d002/gAA50NNN)
 * Data migration is performed by the operators, so the user does not need to create a backup.
 * During this period, the following directories can be read/written/deleted as before, except migrated_from_SFA_GPFS/ nor migrated_from_SFA_GPFS3/ .
 	* /groups/gAA50NNN/
 	* /projects/d001/gAA50NNN/
 	* /projects/datarepository/gAA50NNN/